Each connection may listen for a QueryBuilder event.

 This can be used as a security layer and can be used to make

-objects.
+customizations to QueryBuilder objects.
 QueryBuilders are built then

 triggered through an event.
 Listen to this event and modify the passed